 In rehearsal and in performance, dancers are immersed in the act of creation, re-creation, and interpretation.
 They experience different choreographic processes, learn valuable performance skills, and are prepared to become the most versatile of instruments as professional dancers.

-Since 2006, graduating classes have appeared at the Canada Dance Festival (CDF), performing with students from a nationwide consortium of contemporary professional training programs.
+Graduating classes have appeared at the Canada Dance Festival (CDF) since 2006, performing with students from a nationwide consortium of contemporary professional training programs.
 Additionally a renowned choreographer has worked separately with each school, assembling the final piece in Ottawa.
 Tedd Robinson and Ginette Laurin have created past work for the consortium; in 2012, graduating dancers performed repertory by Jean-Pierre Perreault.
 In 2014, Tedd Robinson once again created a stunning new work which was performed on the National Arts Centre Theatre stage.
 The choreographer for the 2016 graduating class was Robert Desrosiers.
-In 2018, Harold Rhéaume was commissioned to create a new work; as the CDF was on hiatus this year, the work was presented instead at the New Blue Festival in Toronto, to great acclaim.
+In 2018, Harold Rhéaume was commissioned to create a new work; as the CDF was on hiatus that year, the work was presented instead at the New Blue Festival in Toronto, to great acclaim.
 Future graduating classes will have the opportunity to continue this tradition, in these or other festivals.

-Various projects have involved students in special additional performances, most recently in Tribute to Rachel Browne at the Fleck Dance Theatre, in Jean-Pierre Perreault’s Joe et Rodolphe at the National Arts Centre Theatre in Ottawa and in Paul-André Fortier’s October Sky at Nuit Blanche in Toronto.
+Various projects have involved students in special additional performances, including Tribute to Rachel Browne at the Fleck Dance Theatre, in Jean-Pierre Perreault’s Joe et Rodolphe at the National Arts Centre Theatre in Ottawa, and Paul-André Fortier’s October Sky at Nuit Blanche in Toronto.
 They have also performed in excerpts from Serge Bennathan’s The Trilogy of Sable/Sand in the Abilities Arts Festival celebration of the Neat Strange Music of Ahmed Hassan at the Betty Oliphant Theatre, and in works by Rachel Browne, Danny Grossman, Bill James, Kaeja d’Dance, Ginette Laurin, Julia Sasso, and Gerry Trentham.